DataDog/documentation/content/en/integrations/guide/collect-sql-server-custom-metrics.md

   text: "Datadog-MySQL integration"
 ---

-By default the [Datadog-SQL server Check][1] only captures *some* of the metrics available in the `sys.dm_os_performance_counters` table.
+By default, the [Datadog-SQL server Check][1] only captures *some* of the metrics available in the `sys.dm_os_performance_counters` table.
 Add additional metrics by following one of the guides below.

 ## Collecting metrics from DMV